apache/nifi/nifi-stateless/nifi-stateless-assembly/README.md

 limits the amount of data per invocation to say 10 MB, but MergeContent is configured not to create a bin until at least 100 MB of data is available, the dataflow will continue to trigger MergeContent to run, without making any progress, until either the Max Bin Age is reached
 (if configured) or the dataflow times out.
+For this reason, it is important to ensure that if MergeContent / MergeRecord have a minimum size set (Minimum Number of Entries and/or Minimum Group Size), then Max Bin Age must be configured too.

 Additionally, depending on the context in which Stateless is run, triggering the source components may not provide additional data.
-For example, if Stateless is run in an enviornment where data is queued up in an Input Port and then the dataflow is triggered, subsequently triggering the Input Port to run will not produce additional data.
+For example, if Stateless is run in an environment where data is queued up once in an Input Port and then the dataflow is triggered, the amount of data available for the source processor is determined.

-As a result, it is important to ensure that any dataflows that contain logic to merge FlowFiles is configured with a Max Bin Age for MergeContent and MergeRecord.
+In this case EAGER ingest strategy is a better approach (see `nifi.stateless.transaction.ingest.strategy` property).
+The source processor ingests all FlowFiles available in the Input Port and MergeContent / MergeRecord can process all of them in a batch.
+Minimum Number of Entries must be set to 1 and Minimum Group Size to 0B (default settings) in order not to wait for more input (as it will never come).
+Max Bin Age does not need to be set in this case.

 #### Failure Handling